zkytony/dot-module-sara-uw/README.md

 cd ~/.dot/modules/50_dot-module-sara-uw
 ```

 If you wish, you can now modify the path where sara stuff will be installed in `sara_root.conf`.
-Now, choose the system to be SARA Local using the `sys` command.

 If installing for the first time on a computer for which you have root access, run:
 ```